-5. Any support materials you care to include: we welcome images of your work, sketches for the creative project, video... be creative and have fun.
+5. Any support materials you care to include: we welcome images of your work, sketches for the creative project, books, video... be creative and have fun.

 All applications will be weighed equally by our panel.
 Deliver your completed application packet or send via post to:

 Helen M. Salzberg Artist in Residence Program